Nasir-AhmadZ/FPGAVGAProject/index.md

 <img src="SoC-Images/ColourStripesDemo.jpeg">

 ## **My VGA Design Edit**
-Introduce your own design idea.
-Consider how complex/achievabble this might be or otherwise.
-Reference any research you do online (use hyperlinks).

 My first idea was to create a checkerboard pattern .
 I wanted to use for loops to create a checkerboard pattern but trying to see how to properly use for loops in verilog was time consuming.
 In addition to this generating the bitstream each time took too long.
 Moving on from that I tried experimenting with the code trying to see what would happen if I used if statements and modulo.
 I used techniques from both ColourCycle.v and ColourStripes.v.
 For example I used three registers for changing the colours.
 I assigned my designs to two different switches.
 My design shows you different coloured dots across the screen in a grid pattern on switch 1 and a yellow square in the bottom right corner on switch 2.
 You can combine these two images to create a column of dots with a yellow square in the corner.

 ### **Code Adaptation**
-Briefly show how you changed the template code to display a different image.
-Demonstrate your understanding.
-Guideline: 1-2 short paragraphs.

 To create different images depending on which switch was on, I went into the Basys3_Master.xdc file to change the name of the switch and also tell the board that the switch is not a clock using `set_property CLOCK_DEDICATED_ROUTE FALSE [get_nets img1_IBUF]`.
 I also added img1 and img2 as inputs into my ColourCycle.v and VGATop.v file.
 This lets the board access img1 and img2.
 Now in the ColourCycle.v I can use the condition `if(img1 == 1'b1)` and `if(img2 == 1'b1)` to display the images.
 I used if statments for both so that img2 could be overlayed on top of img1.